jsaveta/Lance/readme.md

 (iii) evaluation metrics.

-LDIMBENCH accepts as input ontologies and source datasets expressed in different formats (is able to load all RDF serialization formats that the triplestore supports such as RDF/XML, N3, NT, TTL, etc.) and generates a target dataset and gold standard files (in any preselected format, as well as the format specified by OAEI).
+LANCE accepts as input ontologies and source datasets expressed in different formats (is able to load all RDF serialization formats that the triplestore supports such as RDF/XML, N3, NT, TTL, etc.) and generates a target dataset and gold standard files (in any preselected format, as well as the format specified by OAEI).